splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 See [Podman product installation docs](https://podman.io/getting-started/installation) for information about working with your Podman installation.

-Before performaing the tasks described in this topic, make sure you are familiar with using IPv4 forwarding with SC4S.
+Before performing the tasks described in this topic, make sure you are familiar with using IPv4 forwarding with SC4S.
 See [IPv4 forwarding ](./getting-started-runtime-configuration.md#ipv4-forwarding).

 # Initial Setup